BOBrown/boZhang.github.io/_pages/about.md

 # News
 ---
+- May 16, 2024, Not All Experts are Equal: Efficient Expert Pruning and Skipping for Mixture-of-Experts Large Language Models ([arXiv paper](https://arxiv.org/abs/2402.14800)) is accepted by **ACL 2024**.
+- May 02, 2024, Cross-Task Linearity Emerges in the Pretraining-Finetuning Paradigm ([arXiv paper](https://arxiv.org/abs/2402.03660)) is accepted for publication in **ICML 2024**.
+- Feb 28, 2024, Our paper entitled "Once for Both: Single Stage of Importance and Sparsity Search for Vision Transformer Compression" ([arXiv paper](https://arxiv.org/abs/2403.15835)) is accepted for publication in **CVPR 2024**.
 - Jan 15, 2024, Our paper entitled "ReSimAD: Zero-Shot 3D Domain Transfer for Autonomous Driving with Source Reconstruction and Target Simulation" ([arXiv paper](https://arxiv.org/abs/2309.05527)) is accepted for publication in **ICLR 2024**.
 - Sep 24, 2023, StructChart, our research on visual chart, has been released ([arXiv paper](https://arxiv.org/abs/2309.11268)), where we will release the SimChart9K dataset powered by LLM.
 By the proposed SimChart9K, we observe that StructChart continuously improves the chart perception performance as more simulated charts are used for pre-training.
 - Sep 23, 2023, SPOT, showing a promising and **scalable** 3D pre-training on autonomous driving, has been released (See our paper for more details, [arXiv paper](https://arxiv.org/abs/2309.10527)).